SerenityOS/serenity/Documentation/CodingStyle.md

 [](#structs-vs-classes) For types with methods, prefer `class` over `struct`.

-* For classes, make public getters and setters, keep members private with `m_` prefix.
+* For classes, make public getters and setters, keep members private with the `m_` prefix.
 * For structs, let everything be public and skip the `m_` prefix.

 ###### Right: